Inherent nonlinearity of fluid motion and acoustic gravitational wave memory: Fluid-dynamical setup

 \subsection{Avoiding shock waves}

-Considering a monochromatic wave, $v=A\cos k\xi$, we find that at $t=t_{\rm shock}=\frac{1}{\beta Ak}$, the derivatives of $v$ with respect to $x$ and $t$ diverge at zeros of $v$, see Appendix \ref{shock}.
+Considering an initially ($t=0$) monochromatic wave profile, $v_{(0)}=A\cos k\xi$, we find that at $t=t_{\rm shock}=\frac{1}{\beta Ak}$, the derivatives of $v$ with respect to $x$ and $t$ diverge at zeros with negative slope of $v$, see Appendix \ref{shock}.
 For $t>t_{\rm shock}$ (the first instant at which the wave profile becomes infinitely steep), $v$ and (thus $\delta\rho$), becomes multivalued, i.e., at a given instant of time, a fixed position can correspond to different values of $v$.
 The characteristic lines of Eq.~\eqref{characteristics} start to intersect with each other, resulting in shock waves ($\equiv$ discontinuities in $v$ and $\rho$}) \cite{enflo2006theory}, studied for BECs in \cite{kamchatnov2004dissipationless,meppelink2009observation}.
 We restrict ourselves to nonlinear acoustic flow without shock waves developing, i.e, consider times $t<t_{\rm shock}$.
-Imposing $\beta A<\frac{c_{s(0)}}{2\pi}$ implies $\frac{2\pi}{c_{s(0)}k}< t_{\rm shock}$ \cite{enflo2006theory,Landau1987Fluid}.
-For the GW memory analogue, we need a wave train passing through the BEC cloud without encountering a shock wave discontinuity.
-Indeed, for times of order $t_{\rm shock}$ a perturbative theory breaks down (Appendix \ref{AppPerturbations}).
+Imposing $\beta A<\frac{c_{s0}}{2\pi}$ implies $\frac{2\pi}{c_{s0}k}< t_{\rm shock}$ \cite{enflo2006theory,Landau1987Fluid}.
+For the acoustic GW memory analogue, we need a wave train passing through the BEC cloud without encountering a shock wave discontinuity.
+Indeed, for times of order $t_{\rm shock}$ a perturbative theory breaks down. {When parts of the wave profile become steeper over time, evidently the TF approximation fails.
+However, the quantum pressure term in the GPE in fact prohibits such a discontinuity to emerge, and it has been shown that instead an oscillation pattern in density forms as $t$ approaches $t_{\rm shock}$ \cite{PhysRevA.69.043610}.}